 Cons

-The latter has self-sterilizing, and antibacterial properties to furtherly enhance the water’s quality.
-If your water contains heavy metals, such as mercury, copper, zinc, and lead, you may consider opting for ceramic filters with ion exchange raisins.
+Silver ions, in particular, have antibacterial and self-sterilizing properties that improve water quality.
+If your water contains heavy metals such as mercury, copper, zinc, or lead, you may opt for ceramic filters with ion exchange resins.

-There are ceramic filtration systems in the market that house all three filtration media: silver ions, activated carbon, and ion exchange resins.
+Some models on the market offer an all-in-one solution, housing three filtration media: silver ions, activated carbon, and ion exchange resins.

 Pot-type